 Prior to a Convertible Security being exercised a Participant does not have any interest (legal, equitable or otherwise) in any Share the subject of the Convertible Security by virtue of holding the Convertible Security.
 A Participant may not sell, assign, transfer, grant a security interest over or otherwise deal with a Convertible Security that has been granted to them unless otherwise determined by the Board.
-A Participant must not enter into any arrangement for the purpose of hedging their economic exposure to a Convertible Security that has been granted to them.
+A Participant must not enter into any arrangement for the purpose of hedging their economic exposure to a Convertible Security that has been granted to them granted to the granted to the purpose of hedging their economic exposure to a Convertible Security that has been granted to them.